HugoSanctorum/BetterDiscordPlugins/README.md

-# LIST OF MY BETTER DISCORD PLUGIN :
+# List of my BetterDiscord plugins :

-* DiscordClock : Add a clock to discord interface.
+* `DiscordClock` : Add a clock to the discord menu.